ciao-project/ciao/ciao-controller/README.md

 ciao-controller automatically prepares a [CNCI appliance](https://github.com/01org/ciao/tree/master/networking/cnci_agent) for the tenant.
 This provides a virtual network which spans the tenant's workloads.
-Tenant workloads have access only to their tenant network and not any other tenant networks.
-New workload instances within the tenant are automatically assigned network connectivity within the tenant private network.
+Tenant workloads have access only to their tenant private network and not any other tenant networks.
+New workload instances within the tenant are automatically assigned network connectivity within that tenant's private network.

 Ciao-controller currently has early, developer oriented workload definition files and a cloud-init template which demonstrate launching virtual